zaitsevyan/Theseus/README.md

  - Fix conflicts on same commands from different Modules.
 (I think, we should add specify how to identify module's command, maybe some suffixes/prefixes/groups)
  - Localization support
  - Small fixes
-   - Renam command processor to command handler in documentation :)
+   - Rename command processor to command handler in documentation :)

 ##### How it was implemented:
 https://www.livecoding.tv/zaitsevyan/videos/ - "Title is **University homework**"